By:- Rahul Ranjan Sinha (Associate Director – Client Insights for Impact)

 Knowing that access to WSS improvements increases when women are given a seat at the decision-making table, it is important to identify the ways women are commonly left out of the investment decision.
 Our survey indicated that there are two interwoven barriers to women’s participation in household decision-making: deeply engrained socio-cultural norms and low women’s participation in the workforce.

 In India’s traditional patriarchal society, women are expected to be homemakers.
-They are not afforded leadership roles within their households and often have a limited or no voice in household decisions.
+They are not afforded leadership roles within their households and often have limited or no voice in household decisions.
 These traditional gender roles also impede women’s ability to participate in the workforce to generate income for their households.
-Since they don’t contribute economically to the household, women are often not treated as an equal member of the family, with the breadwinner holding all the decision-making power.
+Since they don’t contribute economically to the household, women are often not treated as equal members of the family, with the breadwinner holding all the decision-making power.

 The importance of women’s economic contribution

 Our study found that a woman’s economic contribution to the WSS loan was correlated with her level of decision-making.
 In the 15 percent of households where women bore the sole repayment responsibility, the women were seven times more likely to participate in the investment decision-making process.
 Women borrowers who did not earn their own income experienced greater worries and more family arguments over repayment, discouraging them from making the decision to invest in improved WSS in the first place.

 Further demonstrating the intricate link between women’s decision-making and household finances, we found that households, where women participated in the decision-making process, were more likely to make small routine monthly savings, contributing to the financial health of the household and their ability to invest in household improvements such as water and sanitation.

 Three recommendations to improve women’s participation in decision-making

 “Learning from my experience, four of my group members have availed loans for water connections,” Rajni told us.
 As women like Rajni share their experiences, more women are becoming vocal about their need for better water and sanitation facilities at home and becoming more active in household decision-making.